Junsiwoo45/Pokemon-Team-Builder/README.md

 ## Technologies Used

--**Android Studio**: code based in Java
 - **API Calls**: Utilizes Pokémon data through API calls.
 - **Room**: Data storage for saved teams using local storage.

-## Getting Started

-1. Clone the repository.
-2. Open the application in your preferred development environment.
-3. Run the application and start building your Pokémon teams!

-## Contributing

-Feel free to contribute to the project.
-If you have suggestions or find issues, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).